danwatt/bibcompact/README.md

 * Version 1 : Encode all words into the lexicon, then reference the lexicon with variable-width integer lookups
 * Version 2 : Encode the lexicon using Huffman codes, then separately encode the integer lookups using Huffman codes
-* Version 3 : (WIP) Encode the lexicon using a prefix tree / trie, continue encoding integer lookups using Huffman codes
+* Version 3 : Encode the lexicon using a prefix tree / trie, continue encoding integer lookups using Huffman codes

 ## Work in progress stats